ryskov/programming-intro/1-intro/1-1-getting-started-js.md

 `touch app.js`

 Nice!
-To verify that it was created you can use the following command to list the contents of the folder that your terminal are in:
+To verify that it was created you can use the following command to list the contents of the folder that your terminal is in:

 `ls`